VolkovLabs/business-intelligence/README.md

 6. Configure Actions and Alert Rules

 - Use JSON server `http://json-server:3000` for HTTP Request Action to create event and message files when alert triggered if started.
-- Use provisioned `Test Dashboard` for adding Alert Rules based on thresholds and Regex pattern.
+- Use provisioned `Test Dashboard` dashboard for adding Alert Rules based on thresholds and Regex pattern.
+- Use provisioned `Metrics` dashboard for adding Alert Rules based on dashboard variables and threshold overrides.

 ![Engine Alerts](https://raw.githubusercontent.com/VolkovLabs/business-intelligence/main/img/overview.png)